 - Changes in claims development pattern Methods underlying the calculation of technical provisions project future claim development based on historical development.
-Potential changes in this claim development is a significant source of uncertainty.
-This is somewhat linked to the level of claims inflation, however there are non-economic factors such as changes in internal process or changes in mix of business which could affect future development. - COVID-19 presents several challenges in the calculation of technical provisions.
-Although IPB's exposure to business interruption claims is now known with a high degree of confidence, specific provisions for potential liability claim arising from COVID-19 remain and these are subject to a high degree of uncertainty.
-In addition to this potential direct impact, COVID-19 also has a distorting effect on the development of existing claims, and this requires adjustments to be made to actuarial development factor models.
-Claims frequency has also reduced during 2020 and 2021 due to the reduced economic activity and social mobility experienced during the year. - Revised Personal Injuries Guidelines: Revised personal injuries guidelines were adopted by the Judicial Council on 6 March 2021.
+Potential change in this claim development is a significant source of uncertainty.
+This is somewhat linked to the level of claims inflation, however there are non-economic factors such as changes in internal process or changes in mix of business which could affect future development.
+COVID-19 also had a distorting effect on the development of existing claims, and this required adjustments to be made to actuarial development factor models. - Revised Personal Injuries Guidelines: Revised personal injuries guidelines were adopted by the Judicial Council on 6 March 2021.
 It is hoped that these changes will lead to a reduction in the cost of personal injury claims that are yet to have been assessed by the Personal Injuries Assessment Board (PIAB).
-These guidelines are subject to a number of judicial challenges and the acceptance rates of PIAB awards have dropped significantly since their introduction.
-A number of external factors will significantly influence the extent to which these guidelines manifest in reduced claim costs. - Emergence of latent claims There is a potential for the emergence of a new type of claim which is currently not present in company data.
+Case reserves were reviewed during 2022 within IPB and transitioned to this new basis, driving a significant reduction.
+These guidelines are subject to a number of judicial challenges however and the acceptance rates of PIAB awards dropped significantly upon their introduction.
+A number of external factors will significantly influence the extent to which these guidelines manifest in reduced claim costs.
+As a result, a cautious approach has been adopted for now in recognising the full extent of the reduction in case reserves.

+• Emergence of latent claims - There is a potential for the emergence of a new type of claim which is currently not present in company data.
 Due to the nature of its business the company is exposed to aggregations of claims as the business is concentrated by policyholder type, geographical locations, risk exposures and other factors.